rohitshakya/Weather-Report/README.md

-### Weather forecasting using curl API with Search Box Navigation System covering 120+ top cities in the world
+### Weather report using curl API with Search Box Navigation System covering 120+ top cities in the world
 ### Install Xampp to run this web application

 * For phpmyadmin, sql and apache.